 A Candidacy Tuition Fellowship may be available to you if you started your doctoral program before fall 2010 and are no longer funded by a research or teaching assistantship.

 A Dissertation Finishing Grant can provide need-based tuition and fees support for the term in which you defend your dissertation.

 Rackham One-Term Dissertation Fellowships are financial resources which may help you in your final term as you complete and defend your dissertation.

 Rackham Predoctoral Fellowships are designed to pay your candidacy tuition, a stipend, and Grad Care health and dental insurance for twelve months during the year in which you finish and defend your dissertation.
 The School of Education will submit a nomination packet on your behalf.
 You must advance to candidacy no later than mid-January.
-The application deadline for winter 2014 nominations is November 8, 2013.
+The application period for winter 2015 will be October 13, 2014 through November 7, 2014.
 Please go to this link to apply: https://sitemaker.umich.edu/soe.awards/application

 The Center for the Education of Women offers Critical Difference Grants for students in emergency situations.

 Rackham Graduate School administers a Student Emergency Fund to help in case of medical, dental, or mental health emergencies for yourself or, in some circumstances, for your immediate family members.

 The School of Education may have resources for students in emergency situations.